carvel-dev/kapp/docs/diff.md

 There are two diff strategies used by kapp:

-1. kapp compares against last applied resource content (previously applied by kapp) **if** there were no outside changes done to the resource (i.e. done outside of kapp, for example, by another team member or controller); kapp tries to use this strategy as much as possible to produce more user-friendly diffs.
+1. kapp compares against last applied resource content (previously applied by kapp; stored in annotation `kapp.k14s.io/original`) **if** there were no outside changes done to the resource (i.e. done outside of kapp, for example, by another team member or controller); kapp tries to use this strategy as much as possible to produce more user-friendly diffs.

 2. kapp compares against live resource content **if** it detects there were outside changes to the resource (hence, sometimes you may see a diff that shows several deleted fields even though these fields are not specified in the original file)

 Strategy is selected for each resource individually.
-You can select second strategy for all resources at once via `--diff-against-last-applied` flag.
+You can control which strategy is used for all resources via `--diff-against-last-applied=bool` flag.

 Related: [rebase rules](config.md).